jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Entrepreneur at Microsoft Corporation</p>
 <p>February 2009 - December 2019 (11 Years)</p>
 <p>Approved and Graduated Microsoft Bizspark.
 Used Microsoft Windows 2008 R2 HPC Edition an
 Microsoft Research's Cornell Universities BioHPC with esembl flat files turning a MySQL Database into a MSSQL SISS Human Genome Database.
 Notable Microsoft support cases include the .NET Framework Reference Source and making a Bizspark Retail Subscription for all contract holders.
 Investing at Merrill to invest $10K in cash in options to make $1k a day.
 I have a $30K Certificate of Deposit, I always use a 1040 and have a High Yield Savings account.
-Was funded by the actress Anne Hathaway in 2025 and gave her $20K for a movie.</p>
+Was funded by the actress Anne Hathaway in 2025 and gave her $20K for a movie.
+Signed NDA with her signature.</p>

 <p>Systems Integration Manager at Microsoft Corporation</p>
 <p>February 2002 - Present (24 Years)</p>